m-lab/website/_pages/02-about.md

 When your Internet connection doesn't work as expected, how can you tell whether the problem is caused by your connection, the application or something else?
 Answering this question and others like it is surprisingly difficult.
 That is where Measurement Lab comes in.

-M-Lab is a consortium of research, industry and public-interest partners dedicated to:
+M-Lab is an open source project with contributors from civil society organizations, educational institutions, and private sector companies dedicated to:

 * Providing an open, verifiable measurement platform for global network performance
 * Hosting the largest open Internet performance dataset on the planet